DeeEmm/DeeEmm/_pages/about.md

 It is not an alter-ego
 It is just a coding pseudonym.
 I am many things, and more besides.
-But most of all I am a coder
+But most of all I am a coder.

 /DM
 <BR>